Taiwan has the luxury of being one of the freest countries in the world .

 3. Online gaming

-E-sports and online gaming is a massive industry in Taiwan but players often find themselves down the pecking order when it comes to new games and releases.
+E-sports and online gaming are massive industries in Taiwan but players often find themselves down the pecking order when it comes to new games and releases.

 These are frequently released in the USA, the UK, and many other countries first.

-But if you have a VPN, it is possible to spoof your IP Address and fool these gaming companies into letting you play all the latest games first.
+But if you have a Taiwan VPN, it is possible to spoof your IP Address and fool these gaming companies into letting you play all the latest games first.
+All of our recommended VPNs for Taiwan will allow you to do this.

 What’s the best server to use?